YottaDB/YDBDoc/GTMAdminOps/gde.rst

   - BG supports both forward and backward recovery and rollback to recover a database without a restore.
 For more information forward and backward recovery and rollback, see Chapter 5: “General Database Management”.
   - BG is a likely choice when you need faster recovery times from system failures.

 * With MM, YottaDB bypasses the global buffer pool and relies entirely on the OS/file system to manage the data traffic between memory and disk.
-GT.M has no control over the timing of disk updates, therefore there is a greater reliance on the OS/file system for database performance.
+YottaDB has no control over the timing of disk updates, therefore there is a greater reliance on the OS/file system for database performance.
   - MM supports NOBEFORE_IMAGE journaling only.
 YottaDB issues an error if you use MM with BEFORE_IMAGE Journaling.
 MM supports MUPIP JOURNAL -RECOVER -FORWARD and MUPIP JOURNAL -ROLLBACK -FORWARD.
 With MM, MUPIP JOURNAL -RECOVER -BACKWARD only generates lost and broken transaction files but cannot recover the database.
   - Depending on your file system, MM may be an option when you need performance advantage in situations where the above restrictions are acceptable.